10 Things to Expect When You Quit Smoking

 2. Restlessness and lack of concentration

-As the nicotine levels in an ex-smokers body drops, he begins to experience an inability to concentrate on his work or any activity at all.
+As the nicotine levels in an ex-smokers body drop, he begins to experience an inability to concentrate on his work or any activity at all.
 This is why productivity levels drop in individuals who have just quit smoking.

 Read Also: Top 10 Health Benefits of Bananas